SovereignCloudStack/standards/Standards/scs-0100-w1-flavor-naming-implementation-testing.md

-With the OpenStack tooling (`python3-openstackclient`, `OS_CLOUD`) in place, you can call `flavor-name-check.py -c $(openstack flavor list -f value -c Name)` to get a report on the flavor list compliance of the cloud environment.
+With the OpenStack tooling (`python3-openstackclient`, `OS_CLOUD`) in place, you can call `flavor-name-check.py -c $(openstack flavor list -f value -c Name)` to get a report on the syntax compliance of the flavor names of the cloud environment.

 #### Flavor Creation